rotheconrad/HeatSeq/README.md

     1. single, complete, average, weighted, centroid, median, ward
     1. See webpage/docs for [scipy.cluster.hierarchy.linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html) for more info.
 1. -no, Create clustermap of the data without cluster prediction or metadata.
+1. -bw, Adjust the KDE bandwidth parameter to control smoothing and valley prediction.

 ```bash
 # print the help menu